marteinn/wagtail-alt-generator/README.md

 - `ALT_GENERATOR_MAX_TAGS`: The maximum amount of tags to use from service (default `-1`, unlimited)
 - `ALT_GENERATOR_PROVIDER`: The provider you would like to use (`wagtailaltgenerator.providers.cognitive.Cognitive` is default)
 - `ALT_GENERATOR_MIN_CONFIDENCE`: The minimum accepted percentage of confidence the provider has in describing the image (default `0`, accept any).
 - `ALT_GENERATOR_PREFER_UPLOAD`: If you want your provider to read asset by url, or through binary upload (default `True`, always try to post image).
-Only Cognitive Services supports both choices this.
+Only Cognitive Services supports this.

 ## Providers